-This document should not be construed as medical or legal advice.
+This document does not constitute legal or medical advice and should not be construed as rules or establishing a standard of care.
 Because the facts applicable to your situation may vary, or the laws applicable in your jurisdiction may differ, please contact your attorney or other professional advisors if you have any questions related to your legal or medical obligations or rights, state or federal laws, contract interpretation, or other legal questions.

 MedPro Group is the marketing name used to refer to the insurance operations of The Medical Protective Company, Princeton Insurance Company, PLICO, Inc. and MedPro RRG Risk Retention Group.
 All insurance products are underwritten and administered by these and other Berkshire Hathaway affiliates, including National Fire & Marine Insurance Company.
-Product availability is based upon business and regulatory approval and may differ between companies.
+Product availability is based upon business and/or regulatory approval and may differ among companies.

-© 2017 MedPro Group Inc. All rights reserved.
+© 2022 MedPro Group Inc. All rights reserved.